-- Ground preparation and land remediation contracts - Basic civil engineering works - Construction of the hub building and other park facilities - Site landscaping - 7.92 The above assessment does not include all of the wider benefits of construction activity (for example, further lower tiers of the supply chain, induced expenditure).
+- 7.92 The above assessment does not include all of the wider benefits of construction activity (for example, further lower tiers of the supply chain, induced expenditure).
 There can be significant multiplier effects from construction activity both in terms of the businesses that supply goods and services to contractors, while the expenditure on food and sometimes accommodation from the people working on developments can also benefit local businesses. - 7.93 The significance of the construction phase effects on the local economy have been assessed as follows: - The demand for construction jobs is a direct, temporary impact which will affect the employment rate for the construction sector over the period of the development.
-While unemployment is relatively low in the district (0.7% on average in 2015 compared to 1.7% nationally), reducing unemployment, and particularly youth unemployment, is afforded high priority in local strategy and policies. - Analysis of Job Seekers Allowance (JSA) claimant data for Staffordshire Moorlands district shows that, on average, over the last year (2015) there were around 15 unemployed people per month seeking construction related employment, and around 180 per month across the county.
-Total employment within the construction sector in the district has fallen by around 20% since 2009 (-300 FTE jobs).
+While unemployment is relatively low in the district (1.8% on average in 2013 compared to 3.4% nationally), reducing unemployment, and particularly youth unemployment, is afforded high priority in local strategy and policies. - Analysis of Job Seekers Allowance (JSA) claimant data for Staffordshire Moorlands district shows that, on average, over the last year (2013) there were around 80 unemployed people per month seeking construction related employment.
+Total employment within the construction sector in the district has fallen by almost a third since 2009 (-400 FTE jobs).
 While this does not appear to have translated into a significant increase in the level of JSA claimants seeking construction jobs in the district, it is likely that many of these construction workers may well have re-entered the labour market outside of the district (i.e they travel further to work).
 The proposed development provides an opportunity to work on a major local construction project. - Taking into consideration the above, the sensitivity of the receptor is therefore considered to be high. - The construction activity associated with the proposed development will lead to approximately 230 FTE construction jobs in Year 1 of the construction process, while a further 12-25 FTE construction jobs would be supported to implement further phases of lodges in next 2-4 years (depending on visitor demand).
 Employment will be greater during the first phase of the development, when the majority of the infrastructure, the site facilities, and first phase of lodge accommodation are developed.
-While these jobs will be spread across both on-site and off-site roles, the proposed development will require a range of construction workers, each year, as the development progresses. - While dependent on the procurement processes deployed, and given the scale of the construction business base (14% of all enterprises in the district) and workers (1,100 FTEs) within the district, it is likely that a proportion of construction workers would be sourced from within the district.
-This is underpinned by evidence from a comprehensive economic impact analysis on the construction and operation of a Center Parcs holiday villages suggests that around 25% of all construction expenditure benefits local construction contractors^{xiv}.
+While these jobs will be spread across both on-site and off-site roles, the proposed development will require a range of construction workers, each year, as the development progresses. - While dependent on the procurement processes deployed, and given the scale of the construction business base (11% of all enterprises in the district) and workers (1,000 FTEs) within the district, it is likely that a proportion of construction workers would be sourced from within the district.
+This is underpinned by evidence from a comprehensive economic impact analysis on the construction and operation of a Center Parcs holiday villages suggests that around 25% of all construction expenditure benefits local construction contractorsxiv. - The magnitude of the employment impacts is therefore considered to be low for the district.

-- The magnitude of the employment impacts is therefore considered to be low for the district. - 7.94 The significance of the effect on the performance of Staffordshire Moorland's local economy is therefore considered to be moderate/minor beneficial in the short term (the construction period).
+7.94 The significance of the effect on the performance of Staffordshire Moorland's local economy is therefore considered to be moderate/minor beneficial in the short term (the construction period).